cct-datascience/group-handbook-template/README.md

 You only have to do this once.

 Run `quarto publish gh-pages` in the terminal to create `_publish.yml`.
-Commit and push `_publish.yml` and from then on the book should automatically re-render when changes are pushed to the GitHub repo.
+Commit and push `_publish.yml` to GitHub.
+After this, the GitHub action should automatically re-render and deploy your book when changes are pushed to the main branch on GitHub.